DanRigby/MudProxy/README.md

 ### Primary Client

  * The first client to connect to the proxy is deemed the primary client.
- * So as not to flood the server with multiple responses to every telnet command, only the primary clients telnet commands are sent to the server.
-Data is always sent from all clients.
+ * So as not to flood the server with multiple responses to every telnet command, only the primary client's telnet commands are sent to the server.
+Non Telnet command data is sent from all clients to the MUD server.
  * If the primary client disconnects, the next client to connect will become the new primary.

 ## Warnings